Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes!
 There is an archery range at Northdale Park, located north of 50th Street, at 53rd Street and Granada Avenue.

 If the registered owner or owners are not living in the property and it is occupied, a rental license is required.
-This includes properties where no rent is being exchanged, homesteaded units and allowing extended family members to live at the property.
-For further questions contact the Building Department at (651) 739-5150 or visit rental license requirements (PDF).
+This includes properties where no rent is being exchanged, homesteaded units, and allowing extended family members to live at the property.
+View the rental license requirements (PDF).
+Contact the Building Department at 651-739-5150 with questions.